· By Dana Whitfield

 • Ask how limit changes are communicated and whether there is an appeal or review process.

 Credit limits can change after payment delays, disputes, concentration changes, public credit information, or internal review.
 A business can have eligible invoices on paper but still lack availability if the debtor limit is full.
+Outstanding funded invoices from that customer consume the limit until they are paid—at which point the limit reopens for new submissions from the same customer.

 Short definition